fmaguire/mag_sim_paper/manuscript.md

 We also examined the impact of MAG approaches on recovery of virulence factor (VF) genes as identified using the Virulence Factor Database (VFDB).
 We saw a similar trend as AMR genes (Fig. @fig:VFGenePercentRecoveryStageCombined A).
 Between 56% and 64% of VFs were identifiable in the metagenomic assemblies (with megahit recovering the greatest proportion).
-The binning process further reduced the number of recovered VFs by 4-26% with DASTool-megahit performing the worst (26%) and CONCOCT-metaSPAdes performing the best (4%).
+The binning process further reduced the number of recovered VFs by 4-26% with DASTool-megahit performing the worst (26% reduction) and CONCOCT-metaSPAdes performing the best (4% reduction).
 Unlike AMR genes, the majority of VF genes assigned to a bin were assigned to the correct bin (i.e. that bin largely made up of contigs from the same input genome).
 Overall, CONCOCT-metaSPAdes again performed best with 43% of all VFs correctly assigned.